Nature's Future Is Our Future

 For tangible, lasting results we need to engage in radical collaboration—across sectors, across beliefs, across knowledge bases.

 This spirit of collaboration is part of The Nature Conservancy’s DNA—and a big reason why I was drawn to lead this great organization.
 For 69 years, TNC has rallied people together around a shared vision to protect and care for nature.
-As our impact grew across all 50 states and 79 countries and territories, we brought even more partners to the table.
+As our impact grew across all 50 states and more than 70 countries and territories, we brought even more partners to the table.
 TNC’s science-first, nonpartisan approach to working with government leaders helps drive policies that incentivize the protection of nature while balancing the economic and health needs of communities.
 Through corporate partnerships, we engage with large, influential companies, and leverage scientific insights to influence change up and down supply chains and across industries.
 And together with investors and lenders, we are unlocking new sources of capital to extend the impact of our conservation work.

 Just as critical to the success of our work, and the health of our planet, is engaging and supporting Indigenous peoples and local communities who have stewarded their lands since time immemorial.
 Strengthening their agency and helping them manage natural territories in a way that enhances livelihoods will also drive conservation outcomes for a quarter of the world’s lands—areas rich in biodiversity that also store an immense 17% of the planet’s forest carbon.